Template Credit: Adapted from a template made available by Dr. Jason Brownlee of Machine Learning Mastery.

 INTRODUCTION: The Bank Marketing dataset involves predicting the whether the bank clients will subscribe (yes/no) a term deposit (target variable).
 It is a binary (2-class) classification problem.
 There are over 45,000 observations with 16 input variables and 1 output variable.
 There are no missing values in the dataset.

-CONCLUSION: The baseline performance of eight algorithms achieved an average accuracy of 89.99%.
-Three algorithms (Random Forest, Stochastic Gradient Boosting, and Bagged CART) achieved the top accuracy and Kappa scores.
-The top result achieved using the training data was from Random Forest.
-It achieved an average accuracy of 90.65% after a series of tuning trials, and its accuracy in processing the validation dataset was 90.91%.
-For this project, the Random Forest ensemble algorithms yielded consistently top-notch training and validation results, which warrant the additional processing required by the algorithm.
+CONCLUSION: The baseline performance of the 11 algorithms achieved an average accuracy of 89.13%.
+Three algorithms (Stochastic Gradient Boosting, Random Forest, and AdaBoost) achieved the top accuracy and Kappa scores.
+The top result achieved using the training data was from Stochastic Gradient Boosting.
+It achieved an average accuracy of 91.00% after a series of tuning trials, and its accuracy on processing the validation dataset was 90.58%.
+For this project, the Stochastic Gradient Boosting ensemble algorithm yielded consistently top-notch training and validation results, which warrant the additional processing required by the algorithm.

 The HTML formatted report can be found here on GitHub.